Slins-23/software-renderer/README.md

 # Features

-- Resizing the Window properly resizes the rendered scene.
+- Window is resizeable and the renderer is updated accordingly

 # Todo